vincejstraub/tools-template-repo/.github/CONTRIBUTING.md

     >
     > A paragraph describing what changed and its impact."

+## Git and GitHub conventions

+**Branch naming convention**

+Naming convention: _name/feature_.
+E.g. if Alice were to create a branch to update a Kalman filtering algorithm, Alice would call it: _alice/kalman-filter_

 ## Coding conventions

 These conventions are generally for Python, but the principles hold accross R and other programming languages that may be used during the project.